 A much larger public audience, stimulated into activity by the loosening of restrictions and the hugely significant Stamp Duty Land Tax (SDLT) holiday, now had both access and drive to invest in property, with motivation to complete quickly and capitalise on immediate cost-savings.

 Time pressure therefore became a critical factor for homebuyers and property investors looking to take advantage of the stamp duty holiday.
 With a flooded market, mortgage delays overcome high street and traditional lenders, guaranteeing buyers would miss the stamp duty deadline.
-This became a pivot moment for the alternative finance industry and opened the doors for bridging loans to become more prominent in the market.
+This became a pivot moment for the alternative finance industry, resulting that the demand for bridging loans surged.

 A study conducted by Trussle found that during 2020, the time elapsed between application and approval for a mortgage nearly trebled; from eight to 22 days.
 With so many people looking to complete quickly to take advantage of the stamp duty holiday without risk of property chains breaks or mortgage delays – fast finance was in high demand.